USS McDermut (DD-677): 1950 – 1963

 In 1950, as hostilities again flared in the Western Pacific, McDermut was brought out of mothballs and recommissioned at Long Beach 29 December.
 By 6 June 1951, she was at Yokosuka ready for action off Korea.
 On the 13th, she rendezvoused with TF 77 for operations along the Korean east coast and in Van Diemen Strait.
-In August she conducted ASW training off the Japanese coast, returning to TF 77 on the 30 August.
+In August she conducted ASW training off the Japanese coast, returning to TF 77 on 30 August.
 From 21 September through 4 October she participated in the bombardment of Wonsan and then headed south for duty with TG 96.7 off Okinawa.
 She rejoined TF 77 3 November for another month of Korean combat duty before departing for the United States 7 December.

-On 12 August 1952, McDermut once again joined U.N. naval forces off the Korean coast, reporting to the bombardment group in the Wonsan-Songjin-Yang-do area on the 13 August.
+On 12 August 1952, McDermut once again joined U.N. naval forces off the Korean coast, reporting to the bombardment group in the Wonsan-Songjin-Yang-do area on 13 August.
 In mid-September she steamed to Japan for escort and plane guard duty with carriers conducting training exercises, followed by duty with the Taiwan patrol.
 By 26 December she was back off the east coast of Korea for flight operations screening duty with TF 77.
 On 29 January 1953 she departed for San Diego, arriving 16 February.

 For the next 10 years, McDermut maintained an annual schedule of 6 months of west coast operations alternated with western Pacific deployments.
 The latter, in 1954–55, involved her in the efforts of the 7th Fleet to preclude the possibility of the occupation of the Tachen Islands by the People's Liberation Army.

 During 1963 the destroyer remained on the west coast conducting local operations until decommissioned at San Diego on 16 December.
 She was berthed at San Diego as a part of the Pacific Reserve Fleet.
 During this time she appeared in the movie "A Ticklish Affair" (George Sidney 1963).
 She was struck from the Naval Vessel Register on 1 April 1965.
 McDermut was sold on 4 January 1966 to the National Metal and Steel Corporation, Terminal Island, Los Angeles, California, and was towed away for scrapping in February 1966.McDermut received 10 battle stars for World War II service and 5 battle stars for Korean War service.